 What is Asthma?

 Asthma is the most common chronic disease of childhood and is on the rise.
 Asthma is a chronic lung disease that makes it difficult for air to pass through your lungs properly.
 It can start at any age and nearly 26 million Americans have asthma, 7 million of them being children.
-Unfortunately, there is no cure of asthma.
+Unfortunately, there is no cure for asthma.
 However, with proper management, people living with asthma can live completely normal and healthy lives without asthma.

 Causes of Asthma